ASaiM/hmp_mock_tests/doc/report/report.md

 Results from *EBI metagenomics* results and the ones from ASaiM are not directly comparable.
 Several processing steps are then needed.

 With *MetaPhlAn* in ASaiM workflow, relative abundance of clades is computed on assigned reads.
 No count is made of non assigned reads.
-To compare relative abundances between *EBI metagenomics* and *ASaiM*, we focus on relative abundances computed on OTUS or reads with an accurate taxonomic assignation (taxonomic assignation from kingdom to family).
+To compare relative abundances between *EBI metagenomics* and *ASaiM*, we focus on relative abundances computed on OTUS or reads with a complete taxonomic assignation from kingdom to family.
 These results are also compared to expected relative abundances obtained from sample descriptions (Table \ref{expected_species}).

-In both *EBI metagenomics* and ASaiM workflows, functional matches are grouped into GO slims terms.
-These terms are a subset of the terms in the whole Gene Ontology.
+In both *EBI metagenomics* and ASaiM workflows (Figures \ref{ebi_pipeline} and \ref{asaim_workflow}), functional matches are grouped into GO slims terms.
+These terms are a subset of the terms in the whole Gene Ontology with a focus on microbial metabolic functions.
 They give a broad overview of the ontology content.
 To compare *EBI metagenomics* and ASaiM results, relative abundance of GO slim terms for both samples and both workflows are concatenated and compared, given the workflow depicted in Figure \ref{go_slim_comparison_workflow}.

 \begin{figure}[h!]
     \centering